trilliwon/reactnd-project-myreads/README.md

 # MyReads Project

 This is the project for Udacity's React Nanodegree.
-As a user, you can select books to categorize and search books to addd your bookshelf.
+As a user, you can select books to categorize and search books to add to your bookshelf.
 There are three category such as **Currently Reading**, **Want to Read** and **Read**.
 This project built by using [ReactJS](https://reactjs.org), [React Router](https://reacttraining.com/react-router) and Udacity Books API.

 ## Getting Started

+* clone project `git clone https://github.com/trilliwon/reactnd-project-myreads.git`
+* install all project dependencies with `npm install`
+* start the development server with `npm start`

 ## Demo